-Combined Schools.
 A color guard in any scholastic class may apply for approval to combine students from multiple schools within a school district under the following guidelines:

-- Color guards combining students from multiple schools within a school district may not have another color guard in the Color Guard division participating locally with a Circuit Partner, or with WGI. - School districts with multiple competitive field marching band programs within the district will be reviewed on a case-by-case basis for approval to combine students from multiple schools. - If approved, all combined school color guards must compete using a school district name only. - Scholastic color guards utilizing students from parochial, vocational, or charter schools, must apply for approval under combined school guidelines. - All color guards shall submit the Combined Schools Participating Group Master Agreement signed by the district superintendent and file with the WGI office. - Color guards applying to combine students from multiple schools within a school district must apply for approval by December 1. - 1.2.2 WGI will have the final determination on whether a color guard will be permitted to combine students from multiple schools.
-If application for combined schools is denied, the color guard has the option to either not include students from other schools or compete in an independent class.

-- 1.3 No color guard performer shall compete in more than one color guard at the same contest. - 1.4 Color guards in the A and Open classes may not compete with less than five (5) nor more than thirty (30) performers in the competition area at any time.
-Color guards in the World classes may not compete with less than five (5) nor more than forty (40) performers in the competition area at any time. - 1.5 Color guards must compete in the same or higher classification at WGI events as they do in their local circuit if the local circuit uses WGI scoring system.
+- Multiple groups within a school district may be approved to combine on a case-bycase review by WGI.
+In very rare cases, schools from different districts may combine if approved. - If approved, combined school groups may be required to compete using a school district name. - Scholastic color guards utilizing students from parochial, vocational, or charter schools, must apply for approval under combined school guidelines. - All color guards shall submit the Combined Schools Participating Group Master Agreement signed by the district superintendent and file with the WGI office. - Color guards applying to combine students from multiple schools within a school district must apply for approval by December 1. - WGI will have the final determination on whether a color guard will be permitted to combine students from multiple schools.
+If application for combined schools is denied, the color guard has the option to either not include students from other schools or compete in an independent class. - 1.3 No color guard performer shall compete in more than one color guard at the same contest. - 1.4 Color guards may not compete with less than five (5) nor more than forty (40) performers in the competition area at any time. - 1.5 Color guards must compete in the same or higher classification at WGI events as they do in their local circuit if the local circuit uses WGI scoring system.
+The basis for determination is the judging sheets a color guard is judged on locally regardless of classification.

-PENALTY: Disqualification - Any color guard violating any requirement in the Eligibility section shall be disqualified from that contest and must forfeit any scores, placements or awards
+PENALTY: Disqualification - Any color guard violating any requirement in the Eligibility section shall be disqualified from that contest and must forfeit any scores, placements or awards.